kubecost/docs/getting-started.md

 # Getting Started

-In this guide, we’ll walk you through how to get started on Kubecost after completing the [installation steps](http://kubecost.com/install).
-We provide commonly used product configurations and recommended next steps for using the product.
+This page provides commonly used product configurations and recommended next steps for Kubecost once [installation](http://kubecost.com/install) is completed.

 __Configuration__
 [Using an existing Prometheus or Grafana installation](#custom-prom)